nandinibasu/scraping-top-news/README.md

 # scraping-top-news
-Scraping and printing top stories from US News
+Scraping and printing top stories from US News using Beautiful Soup